RishitKapoorIT/VizGraph/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- Chart.js for excellent charting library
+- Chart.js for an excellent charting library
-- Three.js for 3D visualization capabilities
+- Three.js for 3D visualisation capabilities
 - OpenAI for AI-powered insights
 - Tailwind CSS for beautiful styling
-- React ecosystem for robust frontend framework
+- React ecosystem for a robust frontend framework

 ## 📧 Support

-For support, email support@vizgraph.com or create an issue on GitHub.
+For support, email rishitkpr@gmail.com or create an issue on GitHub.

 ## 🗺️ Roadmap